yockgen/otel/README.md

 .....
 ```

+## Optional:

-## Optional: Data Exporting to InfluxDB
+1. Exporting to InfluxDB

 ```
 exporters: